-- (1) A person who is appointed as an authorised officer holds office on any conditions stated in- - (a) the person's instrument of appointment; or - (b) a signed notice given to the person by the chief executive. - (2) The instrument of appointment, a notice given to the person by the chief executive or a regulation may limit the person's functions or powers under this Act for the office. - (3) An authorised officer is also subject to the directions of the chief inspector in performing the functions or exercising the powers. - (4) This section applies despite any other provision of this Act.
+(1) A person who is appointed as an authorised officer holds office on any conditions stated in-

+- Part 9 Inspectors and other officers and directives - (a) the person's instrument of appointment; or - (b) a signed notice given to the person by the chief executive CEO. - (2) The instrument of appointment, a notice given to the person by the chief executiveCEO or a regulation may limit the person's functions or powers under this Act for the office. - (3) An authorised officer is also subject to the directions of the chief inspector in performing the functions or exercising the powers. - (4) This section applies despite any other provision of this Act.